 March 23, 2023

-HVAC systems tend to get the most attention during the roughest times of the year, like during a cold snap or when temperatures climb to unbearable levels.
-Once your systems pulls through the worst, all is well, right?
+HVAC systems tend to get the most attention during the roughest times of the year.
+A winter cold snap or a summer heatwave can push your heating and air systems to their limits.
+Once your home pulls through the worst, all is well, right?
 Not necessarily.
-Colorado’s spring comes with its own challenges that affect your HVAC system and how it serves you.
+Colorado’s spring comes with its own challenges that affect how your HVAC system serves you.

-Here are a few considerations to keep in mind as the season changes and your home HVAC system faces new challenges.
-For expert help with all your heating and cooling questions, call the licensed pros at Applewood today.
+Here are a few considerations to keep in mind as the season changes and your home HVAC system faces these new challenges.
+For expert help when your home isn’t comfortable and answers to all your heating and cooling questions, call the licensed pros at Applewood today.

 Ventilation is critical year-round.
 Missing out on fresh outdoor air can affect you just as much in the spring as other times, especially when the weather doesn’t match your expectations.
 At the tail end of the flu season, you need clean air day and night.
 If allergies are an issue, you have even more reason to ensure you have sufficient filtered outdoor air circulating throughout your home.